Bloggbild för: Ultimate Guide to Rosacea

 Cleansing

 These are gentle, non-drying and moisturizing organic facial cleansers.
-They cleanse deeply without disturbing the skin's natural protective mechanism, which is important.
+They cleanse deeply without disrupting the skin's natural protective mechanism, which is important.

-Akamuti Tea Tree Water – for acne rosacea
+• Tea tree water – for acne rosacea

-It is important to counteract dry skin with rosacea because dry skin becomes more easily irritated and can trigger the rosacea.
+It's important to counteract dry skin with rosacea because dry skin becomes more easily irritated and can trigger rosacea.

 Rose has particularly soothing, balancing and regenerating properties.